-- Often the start-ups do not know how to create an effective presentation to impress angel investors, venture capital and other investors.
-Business incubators, with plenty of experience behind them, help these companies with the presentations as well.
+- Often the start-ups do not know how to create an effective presentation to impress angel investors, venture capital, and other investors.
+Business incubators, with plenty of experience behind them, also help these companies with the presentations.

 Majorly there are four types of incubators prevailing in the market today.
 These are: